An opportunity to work from home can be a blessing or a slippery slope to loneliness and depression. It all comes down to personality.

 Arrange a weekly team call

 At RedWizard, we make a point of having a team call every Monday morning.
-Skype for business works perfectly for us.
+Teams works perfectly for us.
 Not only can we catch-up on work, it gives us a chance to see each other, and connect as friends.

 It’s always important to take regular breaks.
 Get up, stretch, go for a walk.
 Fitness trackers are great… they remind you to move.
 Yes, some of us do need reminders!
 Here’s an interesting article ‘4 Essential mental health tips for freelance and remote workers’ on Forbes.

 Pay attention to how you feel.
 If you’re tired and ‘brain fog’ sets in, try going for a walk.
 It’s amazing what a bit of fresh air can do.
 If the sun is out, you’ll even get your daily dose of vitamin D. Or give a member of your virtual team a call… sometimes support from a team member can make all the difference.

 Find a good café